Multicomplexes, bounded cohomology and additivity of simplicial volume: Retraction in aspherical treelike complexes

-We note for later reference the following obvious observations: \\ (C1) {\em Subpathes of minimizing pathes are minimizing.}\\ (C2) {\em If $e_1,\ldots,e_k$ is a minimizing path, $e_k$ projects to an edge in $K$, $e_{k+1}$ projects to an edge in $L$, $e_k$ and $e_{k+1}$ have a common vertex, then $e_1,\ldots,e_k,e_{k+1}$ is a minimizing path.}\\
+We note for later reference the following obvious observations: \\ (C1) {\em Subpaths of minimizing paths are minimizing.}\\ (C2) {\em If $e_1,\ldots,e_k$ is a minimizing path, $e_k$ projects to an edge in $K$, $e_{k+1}$ projects to an edge in $L-A$, and $e_k$ and $e_{k+1}$ have a common vertex, then $e_1,\ldots,e_k,e_{k+1}$ is a minimizing path (except if $k=1, e_1$ projects to $A$).}\\